latipun7/dotfiles/README.md

   **Tip**: If script won't run after cloning it, see the permission.
 Make sure it has execution permission for user, otherwise run `chmod u+x ~/.dotfiles/install.sh`

-- Exit current terminal session: `exit`
+- Exit current terminal session: `exit`, then start new terminal session.
 - Run `nvm install node` and then `bootstrap`.
+- `exit` and start new terminal session.
 - Now this configuration already installed in your machine.

 ## Resources